Should I neuter my dog

 But It's Cruel To Spay Or Neuter

 No, it’s not.
 Actually, it’s healthier for your animal to be spayed or neutered at an early age!
 For female animals, the chances of uterine cancer or other reproductive-organ problems increase by 10% after every “heat” cycle.
-Males have more chance of reproductive-organ cancers as well.
+Males have a higher chance of reproductive-organ cancers as well.
 Overall, “fixed” animals have 60% less health problems than “non-fixed”!
-The benefits for you are great, as well!
+The benefits for you are great as well!
 No more crazy heat behavior, no more mess, no more prowling, howling potential mates!

 Hormones dictate your pet’s behavior.
 When you have them fixed, you control the hormones.
-Your pet should be calmer and more stable after being spayed/neutered.
-Your pet will not harbor bad feelings against you for not allowing them to procreate.
+Your pet should be calmer and more stable after being spayed/neutered, and will not harbor bad feelings against you for not allowing them to procreate.
 Your pet will live a long, happy, healthy life as your companion, perfectly none the wiser about the “birds and the bees.”

 I Have A Pure-Breed, Papers And All, I Should Let Him Breed

-Unless your “pure-bred” is a champion, or at most 5 generations from a champion, registered pure-bred, well, the fact that your animal is pure-bred doesn’t mean a whole lot.
-Millions of animals are pure-bred, in fact, 25% of animals in shelters are pure-bred.
-The bottom line is that pure-bred is not a reason to breed your pet.
+Unless your “pure-bred” is a champion, or at most 5 generations from a champion, and a registered pure-bred, well, the fact that your animal is pure-bred doesn’t mean a whole lot.
+Millions of animals are pure-bred, in fact, they make up 25% of animals in shelters.
+The bottom line is that “pure-bred” is not a reason to breed your pet.

 Breeding your beloved pet is not only a tough undertaking, it’s a risk, as well.
 Think twice- spaying and neutering is a once-and-done deal, healthier in the long run and less risky, too!